 What isn’t weird though is the impressive Millennium Falcon spaceship commanded by Han Solo and Chewbecca.
-It’s impressive to see the Millennium Falcon, especially in gun battles in space (similar to the ones in ‘The End of Time’ from ‘Doctor Who’).
+It’s amazing to see the Millennium Falcon, especially in gun battles in space (similar to the ones in ‘The End of Time’ from ‘Doctor Who’ :D).
 It’s also a ship that can go into lightspeed in space.

 Carrie Fisher stars as Princess Leia in the movie.
 Leia is a fiery-spirited young woman who refuses to give the information of where the Death Star’s plans are and where the Rebel Alliance base is to the enemy.
 She’s kept under lock and key by Darth Vader and the Imperial Forces aboard the Death Star.

 She’s eventually rescued by Luke Skywalker, Han Solo and Chewbacca.
-It was entertaining when she berates Han and the two don’t seem to like each other.
-She clearly seems fond of Luke and comforts him when they lose Obi-Wan Kenobi and when Luke gets disappointed that Han Solo won’t help out.
+It was entertaining when she berated Han and the two don’t seem to like each other.
+She seems clearly fond of Luke and comforts him when they lose Obi-Wan Kenobi and when Luke is disappointed that Han Solo won’t help out.

 But to be fair, Obi-Wan is an old man now and Darth Vader must be older underneath that mask and dark suit.
 It’s a contrast compared to the lightsaber battle they had in ‘Revenge of the Sith’, but somehow the duel in ‘A New Hope’ is fairly good.
-Sadly Obi-Wan is killed by Darth Vader by the end.
+Sadly Obi-Wan gets killed by Darth Vader in the film.

 In the movie, Tarkin coordinates all the plans with the Death Star’s attacks on various planets.
-I like his scenes with Darth Vader, as the two seem to share a certain respect for one another.
+I liked his scenes with Darth Vader as the two seem to share a certain respect for one another.
 His scene with Princess Leia was also mesmerising, since he threatens her to tell him where the Rebel base is.